Lost Green Card: How to Replace Your Lost Green Card (Step-by-Step)

 How Long Until I Get My New Green Card?

-Once you file the Form I-90, it takes USCIS about 6 to 10 months to process your application and issue you a new green card.
+Once you file the Form I-90, it takes USCIS about 6 to 10 months to process your application and issue you a new green card, which answers the common question of how long to get replacement green card.

 What if I Must Travel Outside of the U.S. Before Getting My New Green Card?